 Aborting shoots is a good method of control but you must remain vigilant during the spring.
 Once all the new shoots have been removed in the spring, you will be done until next spring.
 Occasionally, you will have a couple of late shooters but the majority will occur in the Spring.
 You can see how easy it is to control even ‘Moso’, the largest temperate bamboo on earth.
 This cane would have grown to over 40′ but can be easily aborted.

 This species ‘Moso’ is a common ingredient in stir fry.
 Most all bamboo shoots are edible and easy to prepare.
 Learn more

 Roots or rhizomes can be cut to prevent bamboo from spreading.
 This method can be used when bamboo has been planted close to a property line.
 Using this method can help prevent rhizomes from traveling into undesired areas.
 If the rhizomes can’t establish themselves in unwanted areas, they cannot produce canes there.

 A trench is dug 12 – 18 inches deep and about 12 inches wide.
 Bamboo root are superficial and are usually found in the first 12″ of topsoil.
 Inspect regularly for rhizome growth during the growing season.
-Majority of rhizome expansion will occur during the Summer and Fall
+The majority of rhizome expansion will occur during the summer and fall.

 2. Remove rhizome growth